Last Updated on September 3, 2024 by Rebecca Lake

 Checklists and to-do lists are so helpful.
 When you have a list of things you need to do in order you don’t have to think about it.
 You can just follow the plan.

-If you have one money priority or goal you’re working on, break down what steps you need to take.
+If you have one priority you’re working on to manage financial stress, break down what steps you need to take.

 For example, say that you’re struggling with credit card debt.
 Your checklist might look something like this: